jddcode/credits.pot/Readme.md

 There is a more comprehensive rate limiting package available in the `golang.org/x/time/rate` package, part of the standard library.
 You can read the [documentation on that here](https://godoc.org/golang.org/x/time/rate).

+The core library has considerably greater flexibility and functionality than this one, but is also more complex.